-- 3.3.6.3 The cross-sectional area of the safety valve installed on the non-disconnectable superheater may be included in the aggregate cross-sectional area of the valves to be determined from Formulae (3.3.6.2-1) and (3.3.6.2-2).
-This area shall not amount to more than 25 per cent of the aggregate area of the valves. - 3.3.6.4 The safety valves shall be so adjusted that the maximum pressure during their operation shall not exceed the working pressure by more than 10 per cent.
-When lifted, the safety valves of main and auxiliary boilers for essential services shall fully interrupt the outgoing steam flow in case of the pressure drop in the boiler not below 0,85 of the working pressure. - 3.3.6.5 Economizers shall be provided with spring-loaded safety valves not less than 15 mm in diameter. - 3.3.6.6 Where safety valves are fitted on a common branch, the cross-sectional area of the branch shall not be less than 1,1 times the aggregate cross-sectional area of the valves installed. - 3.3.6.7 The cross-sectional area of the waste-steam branch of the safety valve and of the pipe connected thereto, shall not be less than twice the aggregate cross-sectional area of the valves. - 3.3.6.8 To remove the water of condensation, a drain pipe without any stopping devices shall be provided for on the valve body or on the waste-steam pipe (if the latter is located below the valve).
+3.3.6.3 The cross-sectional area of the safety valve installed on the non-disconnectable superheater may be included in the aggregate cross-sectional area of the valves to be determined from Formulae (3.3.6.2-1) and (3.3.6.2-2).
+This area shall not amount to more than 25 per cent of the aggregate area of the valves.

+3.3.6.4 In all cases the safety valve shall be so adjusted that at fully open position the pressure shall not exceed $1,1P_w$.
+The safety valves of steam boilers shall be adjusted at the following opening pressure:

+$P{op} \leq 1,05P_w$ for boilers with $P_w < 1$ MPa;

+$P{op} \leq 1,03P_w$ for boilers with $P_w \geq 1$ MPa.

+When lifted, the safety valves of main and auxiliary boilers for essential services shall fully interrupt the outgoing steam flow in case of the pressure drop in the boiler not below 0,85 of the working pressure.

+3.3.6.5 Economizers shall be provided with spring-loaded safety valves not less than 15 mm in diameter.

+3.3.6.6 Where safety values are fitted on a common branch, the cross-sectional area of the branch shall not be less than 1,1 times the aggregate cross-sectional area of the values installed.

+3.3.6.7 The cross-sectional area of the waste-steam branch of the safety valve and of the pipe connected thereto, shall not be less than twice the aggregate cross-sectional area of the valves.

+3.3.6.8 To remove the water of condensation, a drain pipe without any stopping devices shall be provided for on the valve body or on the waste-steam pipe (if the latter is located below the valve).

-- 3.3.6.9 The safety valves shall be connected directly to the boiler steam space without any stopping devices.
-Supply pipes leading to the safety valves are not allowed to be installed inside the boiler.
-No provision shall be made on the safety valve bodies or their connections for steam extraction devices for other purposes. - 3.3.6.10 The safety valves shall be so arranged that they can be lifted by a manual remote control gear as well as that powered from energy source.
+3.3.6.9 The safety values shall be connected directly to the boiler steam space without any stopping devices.
+Supply pipes leading to the safety values are not allowed to be installed inside the boiler.
+No provision shall be made on the safety value bodies or their connections for steam extraction devices for other purposes.

+3.3.6.10 The safety valves shall be so arranged that they can be lifted by a manual remote control gear as well as that powered from energy source.
 The remote control gear of one of the valves shall be operated from the boiler room, and of the other valve from any other readily accessible position outside the engine room.